openstack-archive/fuel-docs/pages/user-guide/2000-deploy-new-environment.rst

 vCenter
 +++++++

-If you selected vCenter as your hypervisor, you must complete the steps in this section to configure communication with vCenter:
+If you selected vCenter as your :ref:`hypervisor<hypervisor-ug>`, you must fill in this section to configure communication with vCenter:

 .. image:: /_images/user_screen_shots/settings-vcenter.png